The box jumped.

 The floor shook again, rattling the tiny fairies inside their glass lampshades, and their panicked squeaking crawled up my spine and made the overwhelming silence creepier.
-Another step, louder, shook plaster-dust down our heads.
+Another step, louder, shook plaster dust down on our heads.

 “To hell with this,” announced the ogre in front of me, but whatever he was going to do, he ran out of time.

-The pressure changed so suddenly it felt like icepicks in my ears.
-I staggered, gasped, and looked up just in time to see mind-blowingly huge hands appear out of nowhere and rip a hole in the air.
+The pressure changed so suddenly it felt like ice picks in my ears.
+I staggered, gasped, and looked up to see mind-blowingly huge hands appear out of nowhere and rip a hole in the air.

 In that jagged hole crouched a darkness so deep that it made my eyes ache and water, even though it was hard to look away.
 Beings large and small stampeded in all directions, and I cried out as the ogres knocked me over in their haste to get away.
 There was nowhere to go.
-No doors or windows, just one spinning exit directly beneath that tear which no one was going near because really, and yes the no-exits policy seems unwise, but magical people are just arrogant like that.
-There aren’t many things out there that could tear the magical protections of a Conflux.
+No doors or windows, just one spinning exit blocked by that tear which no one was going near because really, and yes, the no-exits policy seems unwise, but magical people are just arrogant like that.
+There aren’t many things out there that could tear the magical protections of a conflux.
 The Hunt had brought big, bad help to rip into our dimension.